 The European Union has a complicated and unaccountable system of government.
 There are seven main institutions that are fundamental to its operation.
 These are the Commission, the Council of the European Union, the European Council, the European Parliament, the European Court of Justice, the European Central Bank, and the Court of Auditors.
 We will concentrate on the first four.

 The most important is the European Commission.
 This is the executive body of the EU.
 In effect it is the EU’s government.
 It has 28 members with one commissioner for each country.
 That commissioner is not directly voted into office, but appointed by the government of each member state.
-The current UK commissioner is Lord Hill.
+The current UK commissioner is Sir Julian King.
 The Commission proposes legislation, which it does in secret.
 It implements treaties and is responsible for the day-to-day running of the EU.
 It has a vast civil service of 23,000, which has 37 branches or Directorates General.
 The Directors General have enormous power.
 The Commission is based in Brussels.
 The current President of the Commission is the ultra-federalist Jean-Claude Juncker.

 The second is the Council of the European Union (formerly the Council of Ministers) and is also based in Brussels.
 This body, like the Parliament, passes legislation, often by majority voting.